AEW2015/WARP_Core/pages/01.intro/chapter.md

 # Introduction

-A VHDL and Verilog Processor designed for academic purposes and future potential as a soft core processor build for space
+A VHDL and Verilog Processor designed for academic purposes and future potential as a soft-core processor build for space